z390development/z390/doc/z390_Sort_Utility.md

 * SYSIN – sort field definitions
 * SORTWK01/SORTWK02 - sort work files

-## Macro reference
+## Macro Reference

-The ZSORT utility function can be called from z390 assembler using standard call interface with full work parameters in list pointed to by register 1.
+The ZSORT utility function can be called from z390 assembler programs using standard call interface with full work parameters in list pointed to by register 1.

-The first positional macro parameter contains the operation code and options:
+The first positional macro parameter contains the operation code and options.

-The operations available:
+The macro operations available:

 * ISORT - initialize for internal sort using PUT to insert unsorted records and GET to retrieve sorted records
 * PUT - insert unsorted record following ISORT
 * GET - return sorted record following last PUT, returns RC=4 at end of sorted records

 ### Example usage

-Here is an example usage of ZSORT macro interface:

 ``` hlasm
 ZSORT    ISORT,LRECL=80,MEMORY=10000000,FIELDS=(1,80,CH,A)